simonbosman/simonbosman.github.io/_posts/2020-12-3-program-proof.md

 Program Proof
 ---

-This year I'v made an integration between dutch Student Information Systems (SIS) and Microsoft Teams.
+This year I'v made an integration between Dutch Student Information Systems (SIS) and Microsoft Teams.
-A lot of parallel computing is involved, hence I choosed ocaml-inspired F# as the programming language of choice.
+A lot of parallel computing is involved, hence I chose ocaml-inspired F# as the programming language of choice.

 This was my first real project in F#.
 The company I work for and the customers are very happy with the result in terms of reliability and speed.

-I have found this [beautifull book](http://www.lix.polytechnique.fr/Labo/Samuel.Mimram/teaching/INF551/course.pdf) for a more academic background and it's on my chrismas holiday reading list.
+I have found this [beautiful book](http://www.lix.polytechnique.fr/Labo/Samuel.Mimram/teaching/INF551/course.pdf) for a more academic background and it's on my Chrismas holiday reading list.
 Hope you will enjoy it too.